KWR-Water/sutra2/docs/source/getting-started.rst

 ..
   #AH AH @MartinvdS @MartinK ...  what here?

-SSTR calculates the behavior of OMPs and pathogens for 4 standard types of PSWFs, which cover the most frequently occurring and most vulnerable groundwater resources for drinking water supply in the Netherlands (and Flanders).
+sutra2 calculates the behavior of OMPs and pathogens for 4 standard types of PSWFs, which cover the most frequently occurring and most vulnerable groundwater resources for drinking water supply in the Netherlands (and Flanders).
 One of the aims of this approach is to forecast the behavior of new OMPs in groundwater.
 Groundwater is often overlooked in current environmental risk